btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 This year, we associated with [Bitcoin Design](https://bitcoin.design/) members and launched [Bitcoin Smiles](https://bitcoinsmiles.org) to provide dental healthcare to elderly people in El Salvador.
 This crowdfunding campaign is still active by the way. *Nudge-nudge*

-This year's campaign enabled us to detect shortcommings in the UI layout of our crowdfunding page, so we decided to act on it and refurbish it!
+This year's campaign enabled us to detect shortcomings in the UI layout of our crowdfunding page, so we decided to act on it and refurbish it!
 The new crowdfunding page has a more modern look, more easily visible Donation buttons and crowdfund goals.

 ![BTCPay 1.3.0 Crowdfund-app view](/images/1.3.0-crowdfund-app.png)